nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * **Tasks have already been completed** <br>

-  > You finished a task and do not want it to show up in the task list.
+  > You finished a task and do not want it to show up in the default task list anymore.

 > * **`complete`** `<task_index>`<br>
 E.g. **`complete`** `1` <br>